plandes/rbak/README.md

 The global `default` section's `backup_dir` variable is shared with all targets and sources.
 This variable is appended to the target's path so the program can differentiate between the mount point and the path to back up files.

+The `basename_dir` property in sources overrides the `source.basenme` property in `backup_cmd`.
+If this is not given it defaults to the basename of the source's `path` property.

 This program was written KISS (keep it simple) philosophy.
 If you have a transitive backup situation (i.e. backup A -> B, then B -> C), it's better to